We're here to help.

 Based upon a review of the state’s regulations on 07/16/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.

-To meet field placement requirements for licensure as a Speech-Language Pathologist, an individual must successfully complete: - a minimum of 400 clock hours of supervised clinical experience.
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - a minimum of 400 clock hours of supervised clinical experience.
 At least 25 hours must have been spent in clinical observation and at least 375 clock hours must have been spent in direct client/patient contact

 Licensure and certification requirements vary by state and may differ based upon the prior education and experience of the individual.
 Students are advised to contact the agency in the state in which they intend to pursue licensure to determine/confirm whether the course or program meets requirements for professional licensure in that state.
 If you wish to review your state’s licensure and certification requirements, the agency contact in your current location is: